xwal/awesome-stars/topics.md

 - [consenlabs/token-core-ios](https://github.com/consenlabs/token-core-ios) - a blockchain private key management library on iOS
 - [openblockchains/awesome-blockchains](https://github.com/openblockchains/awesome-blockchains) - A collection about awesome blockchains - open distributed public databases w/ crypto hashes incl. git ;-).
 Blockchains are the new tulips :tulip::tulip::tulip:.
 Distributed is the new centralized.
 - [argotorg/solidity](https://github.com/argotorg/solidity) - Solidity, the Smart Contract Programming Language
-- [yeasy/blockchain_guide](https://github.com/yeasy/blockchain_guide) - Introduce blockchain related technologies, from theory to practice with bitcoin, ethereum and hyperledger.
+- [yeasy/blockchain_guide](https://github.com/yeasy/blockchain_guide) - Introduce technologies on blockchain and distributed ledger, from theory to practice with bitcoin, ethereum and hyperledger.
 - [OpenZeppelin/openzeppelin-contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) - OpenZeppelin Contracts is a library for secure smart contract development.
 - [ConsenSys-archive/truffle](https://github.com/ConsenSys-archive/truffle) - :warning: The Truffle Suite is being sunset.
 For information on ongoing support, migration options and FAQs, visit the Consensys blog.
 Thank you for all the support over the years.
 - [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) - Go implementation of the Ethereum protocol